cakephp/cakephp/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/cakephp/cakephp.svg?style=flat-square)](https://packagist.org/packages/cakephp/cakephp)

-[CakePHP](http://www.cakephp.org) is a rapid development framework for PHP which uses commonly known design patterns like Active Record, Association Data Mapping, Front Controller and MVC.
+[CakePHP](http://www.cakephp.org) is a rapid development framework for PHP which uses commonly known design patterns like Associative Data Mapping, Front Controller, and MVC.
 Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop robust web applications, without any loss to flexibility.